 - ENFP’s lack of attention to detail and chores may become a point of contention for the more dutiful ISFJ

-Although ENFP and ISFJ have plenty in common, there are still some issues which may arise due to their differences.
+Although ENFP and ISFJ have plenty in common, there are still some issues that may arise due to their differences.
 ENFP is always on the go and needs to stay active in order to be happy.
 Unfortunately, this may become an issue for ISFJ if they feel pressured to participate in every activity that ENFP takes part in.
-This could cause some distance to grow in the relationship, particularly if ENFP finds it difficult to spend a weekend at home every once in a while.
+This could cause some distance to grow in the relationship, particularly if ENFP finds it difficult to spend a weekend at home occasionally.

 Additionally, ISFJ needs schedules and a daily regimen to feel comfortable and secure, whereas ENFP detests rigid scheduling.
 They thrive and are highly adaptable when there are spontaneous changes in plans and love to see where the wind will take them.
 This could cause conflict with their ISFJ mate, particularly if ENFP changes major plans or decisions at the last moment.

 Another issue that may arise between ISFJ and ENFP is ENFP’s reluctance to tackle daily chores and obligations around the house.
 ISFJ may keep quiet and reluctantly take over the bulk of their shared responsibilities, but at some point, they will eventually let their partner know how they feel.
 In order to avoid conflicts over domestic duties, ENFP should step up and do what they can to keep the house running and help out whenever they are asked to do so.

 How do ENFP and ISFJ resolve conflict?